 This web site was launched in August 2010.
-It is produced and supported by the three Newfoundland Clubs in the UK which are registered with and recognised by the Kennel Club as representative Breed Clubs.
+It is produced and supported by the three Newfoundland Clubs in the UK which are registered with and recognised by the Kennel Club as representative Breed Clubs - their logos appear above.

 We hope that you will find the data available here informative and useful.
-Please revisit regularly as new records are continuously being added.
+New records are added regularly.

 Paramount to the health of future generations of Newfoundlands is the screening of dogs and bitches used for breeding.
 There are four main health issues which are relevant and of particular concern in the Newfoundland breed;

 - Hip Dysplasia

 This site presents the collated data from the tests on individual dogs and bitches and is intended to educate and inform interested parties, especially persons considering the purchase of a Newfoundland puppy and breeders selecting stud dogs or females for breeding.
 New records are regularly being added - check again later if the dog or result you are looking for is not currently listed or contact the Database Administrators by email.